ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork-Add-Rick.md

 <img src="./media/vmimage/vmimage-image-09.png"/>

-8. **Select** the "Play Virtual Machine" button to Power up the virtual machine.
+8. **Select** the "Play Virtual Machine" button to Power on the virtual machine.

 ### On Mac OSX